dimsemenov/PhotoSwipe/website/documentation/options.md

 Controls whether PhotoSwipe should expand to take up the entire viewport.
 If false, the PhotoSwipe element will take the size of the positioned parent of the template.
 Take a look at [the FAQ](faq.html#inline-gallery) for more information.

+### `preventSwiping` <code class="default">boolean</code> <code class="default">false</code>

+Controls whether PhotoSwipe should use swiping to change slides.
+When set to TRUE, the arrows will show on touch devices and only the arrows and js actions can change slides.

 ## Default UI Options

 Options for `PhotoSwipeUI_Default` (`dist/ui/photoswipe-ui-default.js`) are added the same way and to the same object as core options.